laiboonh/smartcloud/smartcloud-prices/README.md

   probably good to keep it outside of code base (E.g. Istio).
 Pros being code base can be kept simpler and focused only on business logic.
 WDYT?
 - Removed `SmartcloudInstanceKindService.Config` replace usage with `SmartcloudConfig`
+- Suggestions
+    - We can probably make use of data from smartcloud `GET /instances` to verify user input when they attempt to query for prices using our service.
+Pros being invalid input do not spin up a connection to smartcloud
 - Tests
-    - `SmartcloudInstanceKindServiceTest` - to test retry mechanism and curious to see if i will actually get a 429 response.
+    - `SmartcloudInstanceKindServiceTest, SmartcloudPriceServiceTest` - to test retry mechanism and curious to see if i will actually get a 429 response.
 Makes use of [TestContainers](https://github.com/testcontainers/testcontainers-scala).
 Need to have docker desktop running.
-    - `InstanceKindRoutesTest` - to test & document http routes behaviour with mock service layer
+    - `InstanceKindRoutesTest, PriceRoutesTest` - to test & document http routes behaviour with mock service layer
+    - Postman end to end tests

+# How to Run

+- Run entry point `Main` using Intellij or sbt
+- To get price `curl --request GET 'http://localhost:8080/prices?kind=sc2-micro' \
+  --header 'Authorization: Bearer lxwmuKofnxMxz6O2QE1Ogh'`
+- To get instances `curl --request GET 'http://localhost:8080/instance-kinds'`